 Who wouldn’t love to save more money?

-Heat loss is when heat escapes from a building.
+According to the Neeeco’s Mass Save program, heat loss is when heat escapes from a building.
 In most cases, this is through windows and doors, more so through single pane windows and doors.
 However, there are other means by which heat can escape from a home.

 Heat rises, thus if you have a poorly insulated loft then you may be losing more heat than you think.
 The floor can also be a source of heat loss and thus, the insulation provided with underfloor heating kits means that heat only has one place to go – up and into the room.